-- 1. From the map, select the three points (1, 2, and 3 in the diagram above).
+- 1. From the map, select the three points (1), (2) and (3).
 These points may be previously measured weld points.
 The software will calculate the deflection angles to the third point in relation to the (projected) straight line drawn connecting the first two selected points. - 2.
 Tap and hold in the map and select More / Compute deflection angles from the shortcut menu.
-Alternatively, tap \equiv and select Cogo / Compute deflection angles.
+Alternatively, tap $\equiv$ and select Cogo / Compute deflection angles.